 9. High pitch sounds

 In some cases, a German Shepherd sighing can indicate affection.
 If you’re petting them while they’re lying down and they let out a sigh, they might be letting out a feeling of relief and pleasure.
-Some sources also note it can mean they feel comfortable and safe.
+It can mean they feel comfortable and safe.

 The German Shepherd has a reputation for being a strong, independent dog.
 But they’ve also been proven to be warm and affectionate pets too.
 Taking an active role in taking care of them will help an owner slowly earn the German Shepherd’s loyal affection over time.